kostiantyn-matsebora/streamstore/src/StreamStore.NoSql.Cassandra/README.md

 ## ACID compliance and considerations

-Despite the fact that Cassandra is not ACID compliant, library provides ACID guarantees for the operations that are performed within a single partition key - stream identifier.
+Despite the fact that [Apache Cassandra] is not ACID compliant DBMS, library provides ACID guarantees for the operations that are performed within a single partition key - stream identifier.

 Such guarantees are achieved by using  following features: